PIC Digital Thermometer and Clock

 This is the source code for the PIC and was compiled using the AMICUS18 compiler from Crownhill

 This is the PIC .HEX file that can be programmed directly into the PIC DipTrace format circuit diagram.
 DipTrace is available for free DipTrace format PCB foils.
-PDF Version of the circuit diagram (should be easier to read) Construction details for this project.
-This was revised on the 8th Jan 2012 to include some minor corrections. |
+Construction details for this project.
+This was revised on the 18th Jan 2015 to include some minor corrections. |